-a) Market risk is managed by:

-- specifying the total risk budget of the Fund and its various major exposures consistent with the Investment Objective and best practice assumptions in relation to exposure risks and correlations among them; - diversifying the asset classes in which the Fund invests by adopting the Reference Portfolio and Target Portfolio described in section 5 and a range of investment management techniques for the Fund; - seeking professional advice on the investment strategy, the Reference Portfolio and the Target Portfolio; - carrying out peer reviews of advice, and consulting with other Crown Financial Institutions and large investment funds; - requiring investment managers to manage their portfolios within defined market exposure limits for each asset class held; and - setting limits to which managers are required contractually to manage their portfolios which may include: - limits on the expected volatility of their total portfolio or their portfolio relative to the benchmark: - limits on exposure to any single issuer of securities; and - limits on particular exposures in the manager's benchmark and exposures not represented in the benchmark.
+- a) Market risk is managed by: - specifying the total risk budget of the Fund and its various major exposures consistent with the Investment Objective and best practice assumptions in relation to exposure risks and correlations among them; - diversifying the asset classes in which the Fund invests by adopting the Reference Portfolio and Target Portfolio described in Section 5 and a range of investment management techniques for the Fund; - seeking professional advice on the investment strategy, the Reference Portfolio and the Target Portfolio; - consulting with other Crown Financial Institutions and large investment funds; - requiring investment managers to manage their portfolios within defined market exposure limits for each asset class held; and - setting limits to which managers are required contractually to manage their portfolios, which may include: - limits on the expected volatility of their total portfolio or their portfolio relative to the benchmark; - limits on concentration of exposure to any single issuer of securities; and - limits on particular exposures in the manager's benchmark and exposures not represented in the benchmark.

-b) Borrowing or leverage risk is managed by:

-- requiring any derivative transactions held directly by the Fund to be adequately collateralised with cash or corresponding securities, valued at current market prices; - entering into commercial arrangements for any charges against the Fund in accordance with industry best practice, such as the use of agreed counterparty settlement limits and temporary overdrafts for forward currency contracts, swaps and other contracts for difference; - requiring settlement of amounts outstanding from any derivative transactions due to short term price fluctuations that exceed levels agreed in advance with counterparties; - the Authority satisfying itself that potential managers (including managers of collective investment vehicles) have adequate policies and procedures relating to derivative counterparties and, if selected, monitoring that managers adhere to their policies; and - using appropriate industry standard documentation.

-c) Manager risk is managed by:

-- robust selection process for investment managers based on demonstrated ability and independent expert opinion; - diversification among managers; - setting mandates for active managers based on best practice portfolio management that prescribe acceptable risk limits; - regular assessment and review of manager performance against the benchmark and peers; and - putting in place management agreements or other satisfactory contractual terms that separate Fund assets from managers and protect against manager errors, omissions and wrongful actions. - d) Credit risk is managed by requiring that managers of the Fund's credit investments: - maintain the credit quality of their portfolios within agreed contractual guidelines and specified according to approved independent credit ratings; - limit exposure to individual issuers to prescribed limits; and - maintain appropriate policies and procedures relating to derivative counterparty selection and management and appropriate industry standard documentation. - e) Liquidity risk is controlled by implementing the Fund's Reference Portfolio and Target Portfolio and rebalancing procedures described in section 4.
-In addition, liquidity risk is managed by: - requiring, except as specifically authorised by the Board, managers to invest only in securities listed on recognised exchanges; - limiting investment in securities that are not traded on recognised markets as authorised by the Board; - requiring managers, within the terms of their individual investment management agreements, to hold diversified portfolios; and - limiting the credit rating of the fixed interest and cash investments to approved levels.
+- b) Borrowing or leverage risk is managed by: - requiring any derivative transactions held directly by the Fund to be adequately collateralised with cash or corresponding securities, valued at current market prices; - entering into commercial arrangements for any charges against the Fund in accordance with industry best practice, such as the use of agreed counterparty settlement limits and temporary overdrafts for forward currency contracts, swaps and other contracts for difference; - requiring settlement of amounts outstanding from any derivative transactions due to short term price fluctuations that exceed levels agreed in advance with counterparties; - the Authority satisfying itself that managers (including managers of collective investment vehicles) have adequate policies and procedures relating to leverage and derivative counterparties and monitoring managers' adherence to their policies; and - using appropriate industry standard documentation. - c) Manager risk is managed by: - robust selection process for investment managers based on demonstrated ability and independent expert opinion; - diversification among managers; - setting mandates for active managers based on best practice portfolio management that prescribe acceptable risk limits; - regular assessment and review of manager performance against the benchmark and peers; and - putting in place management agreements or other satisfactory contractual terms that separate Fund assets from managers and protect against manager errors, omissions and wrongful actions. - d) Credit risk is managed by requiring that managers of the Fund's credit investments: - maintain the credit quality of their portfolios within agreed contractual guidelines and specified according to approved independent credit ratings; - limit exposure to individual issuers to prescribed limits; and - maintain appropriate policies and procedures relating to derivative counterparty selection and management and appropriate industry standard documentation. - e) Liquidity risk is controlled by implementing the Fund's Target Portfolio and rebalancing procedures described in Section 5.
+In addition, liquidity risk is managed by: - monitoring the Fund's liquidity monthly against prescribed levels approved by the Board; - requiring managers to invest only in securities listed on recognised exchanges, except as specifically authorised by the Board; - limiting investment in securities that are not traded on recognised markets as authorised by the Board; - requiring managers, within the terms of their individual investment management agreements, to hold diversified portfolios; and - limiting the credit rating of the fixed interest and cash investments to approved levels.